 Potential Issues with Digital Transcripts

-While digital IRS transcripts are widely accepted, a few common issues could arise:
+While IRS transcripts are widely accepted, a few common issues could arise:

 Formatting Challenges